 Asana is a web and mobile application designed to help teams organise, track, and manage their work.
 The app uses the same intuitive navigation bar at the bottom of the screen as 3 of the other apps explored in this article do.
 The basic UI design makes the experience stress-free for users.
 There are not too many options, navigation is clear and there is a clear route to achieving goals.
 The simple design also ensures that all elements have a purpose.
 Buttons and actions are made clear with icons and drop down arrows which the user intuitively interprets as clickable.

-Everything we design at Graphite, we strive to make a positive impact on people.
+Through everything we design at Graphite, we strive to make a positive impact on people.
 Human centred design is at the very heart of what we do.
-We’ve worked with global enterprise clients such as Costa & Safilo to design bespoke and strong UI focused applications.
+We’ve worked with global enterprise clients to design bespoke and strong UI focused applications.
 This process often starts with a design sprint.
 If you’d like to find out how Graphite can help your business, please get in touch via the form below.